ED’S STORY: FROM OSCILLATION TO INTEGRITY

 Ed: Without hardly looking at me, the little snip at the desk ordered me to take a seat and fill out the application form she thrust at me.

 Me: What happened next?

-Ed: I politely informed her that I was a trained executive, applying for a senior position, and not in the habit of filling out standard application forms like a part-time clerk.
-[He pronounced it clahrk].
-Nor, I advised her, was I in the habit of taking orders from the likes of her and that I preferred to present my credentials to someone with more standing.
-I then proffered my resume and asked to speak to her superior.
+Ed: I politely informed her that I was a trained executive, applying for a senior position, and not in the habit of filling out application forms like a part-time clerk.
+[Pronounced clahrk].
+Nor, I further advised her, was I in the habit of taking orders from the likes of underlings like her, and I insisted on presenting my credentials to someone with more standing.
+I proffered my resume and asked to speak to her superior.

 Me: [Beginning to sense a touch of unprofessional irritation.]
-What happened next?
+So, what happened next?

-Me: [After a slow, deep breath.]
-Okay.
+Me: [After a deep breath.]
+Ok-ay.
 Then what happened?

-Ed: I informed her in no uncertain terms exactly what I thought of underlings such as her, and then I spun on my heel and promptly stomped off the premises.
+Ed: I informed the tart, in no uncertain terms, exactly what I thought of missions such as her.
+Then I spun on my heel and promptly stomped off the premises.